ZahidAfsar/AfsarZWeatherSprint2/README.md

 //(12/7/23)
 // What I did was start by fixing the searh bar.
 I also then started to work on display the date and time and made it display but i am still trying to figure out how to change it based on timezone.
 Lastly I worked on local storage but still trying to make it display.

 // Plans for (12/8/23)
 // I plan to finish up and get the icons to change and then get a peer review

-Peer Review: Upon a first glance, the website looks very clean and good.
-It looks like he put in a lot of effort into making the weather sprint.
-Comparing it to the original figma design, it looks very similar, which is good.
-Looking at the functionality, mostly everything works, however I did a bug.
-For example when you searched a location that doesn't exist, the weather data stays the same but the location name changes to what you typed in.
-Also in the website the hearts are already filled in which makes it seem like its already in my favorited list, I recommend that the hearts aren't automatically filled.
-Besides that, I liked how his night and day mode functioned perfectly and that he had one of those pop ups whenever you added a location to your favorite's list.
-Overall, Good Job! keep it up.